terra819/lumos-the-christmas-tree/README.md

 2. [fadecandy](https://github.com/scanlime/fadecandy)

 3. Optional: [processing](https://processing.org/)
-Procesing is for running your light animations, but you may choose another method
+Processing is for running your light animations, but you may choose another method

 ## Compiling Processing Animations: